-Posters are designed to entice an audience to watch a movie, and it plays an important role in attracting someone’s attention at the first glance.
+Posters are designed to entice an audience to watch a movie, and they play an important role in attracting someone’s attention at first glance.
 The picture above is the original Japanese poster for the first release of Amélie, printed in 2001.
 The vibrant palette of colours captures the classic French film’s essence as a ‘feel good’ romantic comedy that can instantly brighten up any room.

 A striking example is the Akira Kurosawa original, Ran (meaning chaos).
 This Japanese-French production depicts the story of an elderly warlord who seeks to retire his power and hand over his kingdom to his three sons.
 Upon doing so, chaos ensues as the three sons fight each other for power and control.

 In the poster, the title, “Ran” instantly grabs attention through the powerful red ink and brushstrokes splattering across the centre.
-Opposed to being only text, this title is now a metaphor for the bloodshed at war, and the kanji becomes part of the art.
+As opposed to being only text, this title is now a metaphor for the bloodshed of war, and the kanji become part of the art.